Vinay7chiluka/Todo-Management-Using-SpringBoot/README.md

 This project is based on CRUD operations to implement using springboot modules.
 We can Add course detailes,update course details, delete course details.
 Main Dependencies I used in this project..
-->Springboot starter Web
+->Springboot starter Web,

-->Springboot starter Data jpa
+->Springboot starter Data jpa,

-->Springboot starter security
+->Springboot starter security,

-->Springboot Devtools
+->Springboot Devtools,

-->H2 in memory database
+->H2 in memory database.